 (Added December 2013).
 CARDEN IN AMERICA has been revised to mention Chuck's death.)

 Thursday, 28 February 2013

-He corresponded with me about a DNA test in 2008, but we have lost contact.
-I have now written him a letter.
+He corresponded with me about a DNA test in 2008, but we lost contact.

 Tuesday, 15 May 2012

 The above book is now available from http://www.lulu.com/ where the following description will be found -

 With encouragement from Arthur Carden, Chuck Carden has agreed to make available for posterity, in book form, a large part of his research on the family, which includes entries for over 5,900 Carden descendants and spouses living in USA.
 They mostly descend from one or more immigrants from Cheshire, England.
 An attempt is made to indicate which Carden males have submitted samples for DNA analysis and what conclusions can be drawn.
 Though only twelve branches of the family in America are covered the book will be of widespread interest.
 Purchase now is advised, as the next edition in a few months' time will be more expensive.

 The next, more expensive, edition will contain only minor improvements such as better artwork on the cover.